 - Abraham Tours – They offer guided tours of the Old City, Mount of Olives, and Machane Yehuda Market.

 - Sandemans New Europe – They also have a variety of tours on Shabbat.

 - The Jerusalem Municipality – Also offers tours to different places on Shabbat for an excellent price of just 15 ILS per person!

-Restaurants Open in Jerusalem on Shabbat:
+Restaurants open on Shabbat in Jerusalem

 (all restaurants are in the city center or the Old City)